 What is CPAP?

 CPAP supplies constant fixed positive pressure throughout inspiration and expiration.
 It, therefore, is not a form of ventilation, but splints the airways open.
-It allows a higher degree of inspired oxygen than other oxygen masks.
+If delivered with oxygen, it can allow a higher degree of inspired oxygen than other oxygen masks.
 In the chronic setting it is used for severe obstructive sleep apnoea (splinting the upper airway) and in the acute setting for type 1 respiratory failure, for example in acute pulmonary oedema (recruiting collapsed alveoli).
 This article will focus on its use in respiratory failure.

 A little physiology…